 Charismatic leaders tend to focus on personal advancement, humble leaders tend to focus on team performance and guiding their employees.
 Effective leaders are willing to admit mistakes, share credit, and learn from others.
-Humility in leadership also leads to higher rates of employee engagement, more job satisfaction, and lower rates of turnover.
+Humility in leadership also leads to higher rates of employee engagement, higher job satisfaction, and lower rates of turnover.

 Humility in leadership feeds overall effectiveness

 Humility is broadly defined as 1) self-awareness, 2) appreciating others’ strengths and contribution, and 3) openness to new ideas and feedback regarding one’s performance.
 Leaders who are humble have a better grasp on organizational needs and make better informed decisions about task performance.
 They are also better able to ask for help than their charismatic counterparts.
-What’s more is that humble leaders help to foster a culture of development with their employees by legitimizing learning and personal development.
+What’s more that humble leaders help to foster a culture of development with their employees by legitimizing learning and personal development.
 Humility also encourages cultures of openness, trust, and recognition, which are important precursors to success.

 (Dr. Robert Hogan – Forget Charisma, Look for Humility in a Leader)

-Humility in leadership does not imply the absence of ego or ambition.
+Humility in leadership does not imply absence of ego or ambition.
 Rather, humble leaders are better able to channel their ambition back into the organization, rather than use it for personal gain.